StefanTrpkovic/FileDistributionService/README.md

 * Add-Migration Initial
 * Update-Database
 7. Once the database has been created you can start the back end API project
-8. From Visual Studio Code or from command prompt navigate to "file-distribution-service-ui/" folder and run "npm i"
+8. From Visual Studio Code or from command prompt navigate to "FileDistributionService\file-distribution-service-ui" folder and run "npm i"
 9. in appsettings.json change the value of apiLoginEndpoint key to your API endpoint.
 For example "https://localhost:7040/api/"
 10. Then run "npm start"
 11. The front end app will open in your default broswer